Free energy and equilibrium states for families of interval maps: Abstract

 \section{Abstract}

 We study continuity, and lack thereof, of thermodynamical properties for one-dimensional dynamical systems.
 Under quite general hypotheses, the free energy is shown to be almost upper-semicontinuous: some normalised component of a limit measure will have free energy at least that of the limit of the free energies.
-From this, we deduce results concerning existence and continuity of equilibrium states (statistical stability).
-Counterexamples to statistical stability in the absence of strong hypotheses are provided.
+From this, we deduce results concerning existence and continuity of equilibrium states (including statistical stability).
+Metric entropy, not semicontinuous as a general multimodal map varies, is shown to be upper semicontinuous under an appropriate hypothesis on critical orbits.
+Equilibrium states vary continuously, under mild hypotheses, as one varies the parameter and the map.
+We give a general method for constructing induced maps which automatically give strong exponential tail estimates.
+This also allows us to recover, and further generalise, recent results concerning statistical properties (decay of correlations, etc.).
+Counterexamples to statistical stability are given which also show sharpness of the main results.

-\section{Introduction}
+\chapter{Introduction}